 Money matters often give rise to tension among divorcing couples.
 Parents can differ on subjects such as child support, alimony, and other financial issues.
 Such problems can be especially troublesome if one parent has limited funds and is stuck with an unfriendly ex.
 Even small matters such as what toys and clothes are to be brought to the other parent’s house can lead to acrimony.

-4. Make the Transition Easier
+4. Make the Children’s Transition Between Homes as Easy as Possible.

 Making the move from one house to another, regardless of the frequency, can be hard on children.
 When they reunite with one parent, it means they have to say goodbye to the other.
 Handle these transitions well to make things easier for them.